 NOBO hikers may prefer the North Kaibab route, while SOBO hikers prefer Bright Angel.
 But, should R2R2R hikers lean toward these same preferences?

-In my opinion, the answer to this question in a resounding “no.” There’s approximately 4.7 miles between the two trailheads on the South Rim.
-So R2R2R hikers should probably pick the same South Rim route for their ascent and descent.
+In my opinion, the answer to this question is a resounding “no.” There are approximately 4.7 miles between the two trailheads on the South Rim.
+So R2R2R hikers should pick the same South Rim route for their ascent and descent.

 For example, most R2R2R hikers beginning on the North Rim will most likely using the Bright Angel Trail to take advantage of its water sources during their ascent.
 Once at the South Rim, it would be a bit foolhardy stand around waiting for a shuttle to transfer you to the the other trailhead nearly 5 miles away.
 The simpler option is to turn around, and immediately begin the return trip to the North Rim.